Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 A very minimal implementation of neural network on Matlab to fit mechanical properties of a multi-principal element alloy.
 The example given fits the Vickers hardness in the Al-Co-Cr-Fe-Ni-Ti-Mo.
 Experimental data used are extracted from [this database](https://github.com/CitrineInformatics/MPEA_dataset).
 The code used is inspired from this [other repository](https://github.com/Raphael-Boichot/Accelerated-exploration-of-multinary-systems).

+This code was only made to be simple to understand and reuse in similar context.

 ## Minimal requirement
 - Matlab 23.2.0.2485118 (R2023b) Update 6
 - Parallel computing toolbox (optional)